pubky/pubky-knowledge-base/Explore/Technologies/JebPubkyAIBot.md

 **How It Works**:
 1. User mentions Jeb in a post with a summary request
-2. Jeb fetches the full thread context from the homeserver
+2. Jeb fetches the full thread context from the Homeserver
 3. AI generates a concise summary with key points
 4. Response includes up to 3 bullet points highlighting main topics
 5. Safety check ensures appropriate content before posting